sarahkgreenwood/1600.H4/follow.md

 Some sample text.

 Following the `Markdown Guide`, I messed up a bit in the creation of these.
 I went to `StackEdit.io` to test before publication.
+Ex: newlined colons don't become definition lists.
-: as visible, errors still happpened.
+> as visible, errors still happpened.
 However, I saw that they had a sequence diagram.
 I've just pieced together that I could publish a TCP sequence diagram onto github via md files.

-That's pretty neat-- if I understood them past Intro to Networking.
+That's pretty neat.

 ### Thanks!